John Sant'Ambrogio

 Sant’Ambrogio is founder (2003) and artistic director of the Arts for the Soul Summer Vacation Retreat in Steamboat Springs, Colorado.

 His daughter, cellist Sara Sant'Ambrogio, is best known as a member of the Eroica Trio.
 His daughter Stephanie Sant’Ambrogio served as concertmaster of the San Antonio Symphony.
-His son Michael Sant'Ambrogio is a professor at Michigan State University College of Law.
+His son Michael Sant'Ambrogio is the dean and Red Cedar Distinguished Professor at Michigan State University College of Law.

 Awards and recognitions

 Piatigorsky Award (1953), presented at Berkshire Music Festival at Tanglewood, in Lenox, Massachusetts, the summer home of the Boston Symphony Orchestra.

 National Music Educators Award (1964), featuring a solo performance with Thomas Scherman's Little Orchestra Society in The Town Hall, New York City.